What is Sperm?

 Sperm and semen are not interchangeable terms, and recognizing this distinction is paramount during fertility treatments.
 Semen serves as the carrier for sperm, facilitating their journey.
 Think of sperm as the passengers and semen as the vehicle – both integral, but with distinct roles.

-For couples undergoing IVF, comprehending these distinctions becomes vital for informed decision-making.
+For couples undergoing in vitro fertilization, comprehending these distinctions becomes vital for informed decision-making.
 Your fertility journey requires accurate communication with healthcare professionals, and knowing the basics sets the stage for effective dialogue.

 Now, let's delve into the nitty-gritty of sperm analysis, a key aspect of the IVF journey.